 Sheldon Theatre of the Performing ArtsRed Wing

 Discover the one-of-a-kind Sheldon Theatre in Red Wing, MN.
 Since its opening in 1904, the historic Sheldon Theatre of Performing Arts warmly welcomes about 30,000 people to dozens of performance events every year.
 Its ornately gilded walls have played host to thousands of large national touring acts, international artists, and local performers alike.
-Visit our website for a current listing of school matinee shows.
+Visit the website for a current listing of school matinee shows.

 Redwood Historical MuseumRedwood Falls